vumanhcuongit/fetch/README.md

 ## Concurrency and Performance

-To improve the performance of our URL fetching and asset downloading, we use Go's concurrency features, such as Goroutines and channels.
-Instead of downloading URLs sequentially, which can result in blocking and longer wait times, we download them concurrently.
-This means that multiple downloads can occur at the same time, leading to better performance.
+To improve the performance of URL fetching, concurrency features of Go such as Goroutines and channels are utilized.
+Instead of downloading URLs sequentially, which can cause blocking and longer wait times, they are downloaded concurrently.
+This allows multiple downloads to occur simultaneously, leading to better performance.

-Similarly, we download assets such as CSS, JS, and image files concurrently rather than sequentially to further improve performance.
-For each file we want to download, we create a new Goroutine to perform the download.
-We use a WaitGroup to ensure that all Goroutines complete their tasks before the program exits, and we also limit the number of Goroutines to a reasonable number to avoid overloading the system.
+Similarly, assets such as CSS, JS, and image files are downloaded concurrently instead of sequentially to further improve performance.
+For each file to download, a new Goroutine is created to perform the download.
+A WaitGroup is utilized to ensure that all Goroutines complete their tasks before the program exits, and the number of Goroutines is limited to a reasonable number to avoid overloading the system.

-By controlling the maximum number of Goroutines, we can ensure that the program performs well even when downloading a large number of files.
-This approach leads to faster response times and a better user experience.
+By controlling the maximum number of Goroutines, optimal program performance is maintained even when downloading a large number of files.
+This approach results in faster response times and an improved user experience.

 ## Gzip Handling